The Wages of Fear: Reception and legacy

 The Wages of Fear was critically hailed upon its original release.
-Bosley Crowther of The New York Times wrote "The excitement derives entirely from the awareness of nitroglycerine and the gingerly, breathless handling of it.
-You sit there waiting for the theatre to explode."
-The film was also a hit with the public, selling 6,944,306 tickets in France where it was the fourth highest earning film of the year.
+Bosley Crowther of The New York Times wrote, "The excitement derives entirely from the awareness of nitroglycerine and the gingerly, breathless handling of it.
+You sit there waiting for the theatre to explode".
+The film was also a commercial success, selling 6,944,306 tickets in France where it was the fourth highest earning film of the year.

 In 1982, Pauline Kael called it "an existential thriller—the most original and shocking French melodrama of the 50s. ...
 When you can be blown up at any moment only a fool believes that character determines fate. ...
 If this isn't a parable of man's position in the modern world, it's at least an illustration of it. ...
-The violence ... is used to force a vision of human existence."
+The violence is not used simply for excitement--it's used as in Eisenstein's and Buñuel's films: to force a vision of human experience."
 In 1992, Roger Ebert stated that "The film's extended suspense sequences deserve a place among the great stretches of cinema."
 Leonard Maltin awarded the film 3 1/2 out of 4 stars, calling it a "marvelously gritty and extremely suspenseful epic".

-In 2010, the film was ranked No. 9 in Empire's "The 100 Best Films Of World Cinema."
-The website Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 47 reviews, with a weighted average of 8.90/10.
+In 2019, the film was ranked No. 9 in Empire's "The 100 Best Films Of World Cinema."
+The website Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 53 reviews, with a weighted average of 8.90/10.
 Its critics consensus reads: "An existential suspense classic, The Wages of Fear blends nonstop suspense with biting satire; its influence is still being felt on today's thrillers."
 Metacritic reports a score of 85 out of 100 based on 15 critic reviews, indicating "universal acclaim".

 The British-American filmmaker Christopher Nolan was strongly influenced by The Wages of Fear for his film Dunkirk.

-The film was drastically cut for its 1955 U.S. release, losing around 35 minutes of its original running time.
-This included the cutting of several scenes giving a negative portrayal of the fictional American oil company "SOC" after the film was accused of anti-Americanism.

 Restoration and home video

 One of the best known and most successful of Clouzot's films, The Wages of Fear has been widely released on every home video format.
-However, with the exception of a French DVD (TF1 Vidéo, 2001) featuring the original 153-minute French theatrical version, until recently most releases only contained a slightly edited 148-minute version.
-A comprehensive 4K restoration, based on the original negative and supervised by cinematographer Guillaume Schiffman, was completed in 2017.
-It has greatly improved audio and video quality, and has been released on Blu-ray, DVD and DCP in France, (TF1 Vidéo), the UK (BFI) and Japan (IVC).
+However, with the exception of a French DVD (TF1 Vidéo, 2001) featuring the original 153-minute French theatrical version, until recently most releases contained a slightly edited 148-minute version.
+A comprehensive 4K restoration, based on the original negative, was completed by TF1 Studio in 2017.
+The 4K colour correction was carried out by Jérôme Bigueur under the supervision of Guillaume Schiffman.
+It has greatly improved audio and video quality.
+The film has been released on Blu-ray, DVD and DCP in France (TF1 Vidéo), the UK (BFI), and Japan (IVC).

-The film was colorized in 1996 with the approval of Clouzot's daughter.
-It was subsequently broadcast on French television and released on French VHS.
+The film was colourised in 1996 with the approval of Clouzot's daughter.
+It was subsequently broadcast on French television+ and released on French VHS.